 Take care when filling the reservoir because brake fluid can harm your eyes and damage painted surfaces.
-If fluid gets in your eyes, flush your eyes with clean water.
+If fluid gets in your eyes, flush your eyes with clean water immediately.
+If you still feel uncomfortable with your eyes, go to the doctor.